Jaden Ivey, No. 5 Purdue end Rutgers' run over ranked teams - 1010 WCSI

 NEWYou can now listen to Fox News articles!

+For Purdue coach Matt Painter, Jaden Ivey’s ability to break down the defense was the difference.

-Jaden Ivey scored 25 points, Zach Edey added 15 points and No. 5 Purdue beat Rutgers 84-72 Sunday, ending the Scarlet Knights’ recent run of success against ranked teams.
+Ivey scored 25 points, Zach Edey added 15 points and No. 5 Purdue beat Rutgers 84-72 on Sunday, ending the Scarlet Knights’ recent run of success against ranked teams.

 CLICK HERE FOR MORE SPORTS COVERAGE ON FOXNEWS.COM